 Introduction to UNH Library Resources for Chemistry Students

-This web page will be available at http://www.library.unh.edu/branches/Chm400librarytalkJan04.html during the Spring '04 semester.
+This web page is available during the Spring '05 semester at

 Outline and Web Links

 - Biological Sciences Library

 - Dimond Library (no separate web page, see UNH Library home page)

 For general info about the UNH Library, see: